tejashah88/mathquiver/docs/algorithms/mathjson-excel-formula.md

 # MathJSON to Excel Formula Conversion Algorithm

+Author: ChatGPT 5.0

 ## Overview

-The MathJSON to Excel Formula Conversion algorithm transforms mathematical expressions from the MathJSON format into valid Excel formulas.
-MathJSON is a structured JSON representation of mathematical expressions that uses arrays to represent operations and their operands.
-The algorithm recursively traverses the MathJSON tree structure and converts each node into its corresponding Excel formula syntax, supporting variable substitution for cell references.
+This algorithm transforms MathJSON-formatted (from Mathlive) math expressions format into valid Excel formulas.
+It recursively traverses the Lisp-like tree structure and converts each node into its corresponding Excel formula syntax, supporting variable substitution for cell references.

 **Key Features**:
 - Recursive tree traversal with three base cases (numbers, strings, arrays)
 - Support for 70+ mathematical operations across 11 categories
-- Three mapping types: operators, named functions, and custom transformations
 - Optional variable substitution for Excel cell references
-- Constant evaluation (Pi, e, golden ratio, etc.)
+- Constant evaluation for `pi`, `e`, and `i`
 - Preservation of mathematical precedence through parentheses
-- Error handling with descriptive messages

----

 ## Design Principles